rickloader/NewForestRouteV3/Readme for Users.txt

 Known Problems

 1) Timetable stuck trains .
 At present some trains that previously worked well become inactive and do not move to their next location or pickup/transfer.
 I hope this can be resolved eventually.
 For now contact me for the latest timetable version or try a different timetable.
 2) Open rails errors.
 The OR log will show many errors.
 Some are the results of track data base problems from the MSTS editor.
-For now the route should run OK, but I welcome any help in fixing them.
+For now the route should run OK.
-3) Some turntables do not operate
-4)  Signals were made for MSTS and some are not OR compatible.
+3)  Signals were made for MSTS and some are not OR compatible.
 In particular the indicator signals.

 	Copyright and thanks